slviajero/tinybasic/examples/12systems/README.md

 - Minmax: minmax.bas - reading data, calculating minimum and maximum
 - EEPROM: eeprom.bas - storing data in the EEPROM
 - Pulse: pulse.bas - measure distances and write the result to serial
+- Flame: flame.bas - flame sensor and (active) buzzer for a fire alert

 ### The LCD shield